panditk455/GPT/README.md

    ```bash
    jupyter notebook
    ```
-   This will open Jupyter in your default web browser.
+   This command will open Jupyter in your default web browser.

 2. **Create a New Notebook**:
    - In the Jupyter interface, create a new notebook file named `bigram.ipynb`.

 ### 4. Open Project in VS Code

 1. **Open VS Code** and navigate to the folder containing your Jupyter notebook.

 2. **Locate the `.ipynb_checkpoints` Directory**:
-   - You will see a new directory named `.ipynb_checkpoints` which contains checkpoints of your notebook files.
+   - You will see a directory named `.ipynb_checkpoints` which contains checkpoints of your notebook files.

 ### 5. Set Up Jupyter Kernel in Virtual Environment